 Wash and peel potato, then cut into 1-inch cubes.
 Fill a medium to large saucepan with water and add 1 teaspoon salt.
 Bring to a boil over high heat, then add the potato cubes.
 Lower heat to simmer for 8 to 10 minutes, or until potatoes are just beginning to soften.
 Don't overcook.
 Drain in a colander and rinse with cold water.
 Set aside.

-Add diced chiles and cook another minute.
+Add diced chiles and other spices, then cook another minute.

 Add potatoes and stir again.
 Cook another 3 to 5 minutes, or until vegetables are heated through and tender.
 Add a little more water if it gets too dry, and adjust seasonings, to taste.